SHADOWELITE7/quakedev/Quakedev-notes/Singleplayer/maps/singleplayer map 1.md

 # Todo list
-- [ ] the pit part of the level will have a bunch of scrags
+- [x] the pit part of the level will have a bunch of scrags
-- [ ] the pit will have a bunch of platforms to do parkour
+- [x] the pit will have a bunch of platforms to do parkour
-- [ ] the floor in the pit will be lava
+- [x] the floor in the pit will be lava
+- [ ] make another layer for the exit part of the pit for the other level
 - [ ]